 Things to Do in Heidelberg

 But after visiting, it seems the best things to do in Heidelberg are in fact the touristy things.
 It’s not surprising really as Heidelberg is a small city and most people are visiting for the same reason, to visit Heidelberg Castle and the Altstadt.
-So while I will share some offbeat things to do, I’ll start with the most popular points of interest and Heidelberg attractions.

 One Day Itinerary

-Heidelberg is a young, lively city as it’s a university city.
-The most popular things to do are visit Heidelberg Castle, the historic old town including the famous Old Bridge and the sights along the Neckar River.
 For a one day itinerary, I suggest hiking and climbing the hills and castle in the morning and exploring the old town sights in the afternoon and evening.
 Create your own itinerary from the following and read my thoughts on what to do while you’re there.

 Heidelberg Castle